Current and historic transit in Dayton OH

 - Rt 1/2, a single morning and evening trip, due to I-75 construction on Third St (the wires are removed)

-- Rt 3, three trips morning, midday and evening, due to construction on Smithville Rd (the wires are removed)
+- Rt 3, three trips morning, midday and evening, due to construction on Smithville Rd (the city can't seem to finish the construction job)

 Why does it appear you have four websites containing nearly the same information?